Turbo-GS: Accelerating 3D Gaussian Fitting for High-Quality Radiance Fields: Preliminaries

-\paragraph{3D Gaussian Splatting.} 3DGS~\cite{3dgs} models scene geometry as a set of 3D Gaussian primitives.
+In this section, we present a brief overview of our baseline methods: the explicit method 3DGS~\cite{3dgs} and explicit-implicit method Scaffold-GS~\cite{scaffoldgs}.
+3DGS models scene geometry as a set of 3D Gaussian primitives.
 Each 3D Gaussian is formulated as:

 where $\mu$ is the center position and $\Sigma$ is an anisotropic covariance matrix.
-To ensure they are positive and semi-definite, the covariance matrix is defined by a rotation matrix $R$ and scaling matrix $S$ as $RSS^TR^T$.
+The covariance matrix is defined by a rotation matrix $R$ and scaling matrix $S$ as $RSS^TR^T$.
 Additionally, each Gaussian has an opacity parameter $\sigma$ and spherical harmonics (SH) coefficients to model view-dependent color.
 To render a given viewpoint, the Gaussians are projected as 2D splats, sorted by depth, and combined with $\alpha$-blending using a tile-based rasterizer.
 The color $C$ of each pixel is defined by:

 where $x^{\prime}$ is the queried pixel, $c_i$ is the color of the $i$-th Gaussian, $\alpha_i$ is the learned opacity for the $i$-th Gaussian, and $G_i^{\prime}\left(x^{\prime}\right)$ is the 2D projection of the Gaussian at pixel $x^{\prime}$.
-3DGS begins with a sparse SfM point cloud and optimizes by minimizing the loss (a combination of $\mathcal{L}_1$ and SSIM loss) between the rendered and ground truth images.
-Gaussians with low opacity are pruned, and new Gaussians are added in areas with high gradients.

-\paragraph{Scaffold-GS.} Scaffold-GS~\cite{scaffoldgs} introduces a hierarchical, structured approach to model a scene by introducing anchor points.
-Each visible anchor at point $x_v$ spawns $k$ neural Gaussians calculated by:

-where $\{O_i\}$ represented the learnable offsets and $l_v$ is the scaling factor associated with the anchor.
-Each neural Gaussian has attributes opacity $\alpha$, color $c$, rotation $q$, and scale $s$ that are computed using individual MLPs $F_{\alpha}$, $F_c$, $F_q$, and $F_s$.
-For example, the opacity values of neural Gaussians are defined by:

-where $\hat{f}_v$ is the anchor feature, $\Delta_{vc}$ is the relative viewing distance, and $\vec{d}_{vc}$ is the direction between the camera and anchor.
-Neural Gaussians are then rasterized following~\cite{3dgs}.
-Scaffold-GS initializes anchor points from SfM and optimizes learnable parameters and the MLPs using a loss function that combines $\mathcal{L}_1$, SSIM loss, and volume regularization.
-Anchors with low opacity values are pruned while new anchors are added where the gradient of neural Gaussians exceeds a predefined threshold.
-In our method, we adopt Scaffold-GS because its structured management of Gaussians provides a more stable scene structure that is suitable for frequent Gaussian operations.
+3DGS begins with initialization from sparse SfM point cloud and after every interval, Gaussian primitives are pruned, split and cloned based on the accumulated gradient.
+Scaffold-GS extends 3DGS to provide more structure to the scene by introducing anchor points and spawning $k$ neural Gaussians which are predicted through MLP for each anchor point.